aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 *Amit Arora*, *Divya Muralidharan*, *Sergey Ermolin*

+***This blog post has been updated in May 2023 to include a workflow that does not require building a custom container***.

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a fully managed machine learning (ML) service.
 With SageMaker, data scientists and developers can quickly and easily build and train ML models, and then